software-architects/time-cockpit-documentation/doc/data-model-customization/permission.md

 The following figure shows two project lists.
 The left project list has been opened with ```Projectadmin``` permission, and the right project list with the permissions of a conventional user.
 Budget is displayed in the project list of the user in the ```Projectadmin``` role.
 Budget is not displayed in the right list without the ```Projectadmin``` role.
 In addition, the figure shows input form of a project that was opened without ```Projectadmin``` role.
 Budget is not visible in the form.

 ![Project List Comparison](images/project-list-comparison.png "Project List Comparison")

+> [!NOTE]
+At this point, the definition of a permission for a property is demostrated.
+Permissions on relations are the same in many respects, so they are not addressed separately in this document.